Let's face it, marketing on a shoestring budget can be a challenge, and trying to find valuable tools with little or no overhead can be even worse.

-The bad news is that you will have to carve out a few hours a week to nurture your marketing strategy.
-Since we are saving you the time-consuming search of sorting through reviews and listening to hours of sales pitches, we hope that it will be an even trade in your favor.
+The bad news is that you'll have to carve out a few hours a week to nurture your marketing strategy.
+Since we're saving you the time-consuming search of sorting through reviews and listening to hours of sales pitches, we hope that it'll be an even trade in your favor.

 These mobile-friendly tools have little or no overhead, attentive support teams, and measurement tools so you can determine what works best.

-We love WordPress for many, many reasons, but the most notable would be the various plug-ins that make SEO much simpler and the analytics that help you to better understand your readers.
-You can track how many people visited each post, where they are from and how they found your blog.
+We love WordPress for many reasons, but the most notable would be the various plug-ins that make SEO much simpler, and the analytics that help you to better understand your readers.
+You can track how many people visited each post, where they are from, and how they found your blog.

-If you are a new email marketer, you'll be happy to hear that MailChimp is free up until 2,000 subscribers.
+If you're a new email marketer, you'll be happy to hear that MailChimp is free up until 2,000 subscribers.
 If you opt for the paid version, I highly recommend the Social Pro feature.
-For each subscriber, Mailchimp provides you with their corresponding social network profiles.
+For each subscriber, MailChimp provides you with their corresponding social network profiles.

 3. HARO (Help A Reporter Out)

 Who doesn't love free publicity?
 HARO is an online service that lets journalists quickly get feedback from the public.
 Basically, writers use HARO to find sources to include in upcoming stories.
-After signing up, you will receive regular emails that you can sift through and answer questions that pertain to you or your business.
-When pitching, remember the K.I.S.S. method, keep your responses brief, relevant and to the point.
+After signing up, you'll receive regular emails that you can sift through and answer questions that pertain to you or your business.
+When pitching, remember the K.I.S.S. method, keep your responses brief, relevant, and to the point.

 Tip: If you have a blog, you can use HARO to help create valuable content.
 Sign up as a reporter to submit a query.
 Ask readers to respond to questions or offer opinions to include in your next blog post.
 In fact, we used HARO to source our Small Business Spotlight series!

-For Facebook, LinkedIn, Twitter and Google+, you can monitor feeds, publish and schedule posts ahead of time.
-Built in analytics allow you to determine what works best for each network.
-At this point, posts to Facebook via Hootsuite are not measured in Facebook Insights, so I would recommend publishing posts through the Facebook scheduling tool to make sure you can measure engagement properly.
+For Facebook, LinkedIn, Twitter, and Google+, you can monitor feeds, and publish and schedule posts ahead of time.
+Built-in analytics allow you to determine what works best for each network.
+At this point, posts to Facebook via Hootsuite aren't measured in Facebook Insights, so I would recommend publishing posts through the Facebook scheduling tool to make sure you can measure engagement properly.